 Consumer Flood Advice

-In response to the recent extensive flooding that occurred in parts of Australia, the following advice is provided for dealing with water heaters that have been partially or completely submerged in flood waters.
+In response to the extensive flooding that is occurring in parts of Australia, the following advice is provided for dealing with water heaters that have been partially or completely submerged in flood waters.

 - If you have any concerns with the water heater it should be replaced or a service call can be arranged by calling Dux on 1300 365 115.

-Water heaters that have been partially or fully submerged will in the majority of cases, need to be replaced.
-As a general rule submerged water heaters will have:
+Water heaters that have been partially or fully submerged may in the majority of cases, need to be replaced.
+As a general rule submerged water heaters may have: